-The nuclear power utilities pay a fee per generated kilowatt-hour of electricity to the nuclear waste fund.
-The fee varies from year to year and is different for each utility.
-The average fee is currently SEK 0,005 per kilowatt-hour and based on the assumption that each reactor will generate electricity for 25 years.
+The nuclear power utilities pay a fee per delivered kilowatt-hour of electricity to the Nuclear Waste Fund.
+The fee varies from year to year and is individual for each utility.
+Between 1982 and 1996 the average fee was SEK 0.019 per kilowatt-hour but has since then been gradually lowered.
+The average fee is currently SEK 0.008 per kilowatt-hour (2005) and is based on the assumption that each reactor will generate electricity for 25 years.
 When the operating period of a reactor exceeds 25 years, a fee must be levied for future expenses for the additional spent fuel and nuclear waste produced.